ReyChiaro/ReyChiaro.github.io/source/about/index.md

 ## Hi👋 There!

-I'm a research enthusiast with a strong interest in **Multimodal Models**, **Contrastive Learning** and **Computer Vision**.
+I'm a research enthusiast with a strong interest in **Generative Models (especially Diffusion, Flow-matching)**, **Multimodal Language Models**, and **Contrastive Learning**.
 I enjoy transforming ideas into experiments and, whenever possible, into working systems.
 Below is a bit more about my background:

 ### 🎓 Education

-I am currently study in [Southeast University](https://www.seu.edu.cn/main.htm) for my master degree.

-- **Southeast University (SEU)**, Nanjing, China
+- **Shanghai Jiao Tong University (SJTU)**, Shanghai, China \
-  *Master* in <u>Computer Science</u>, [09/2024 – 06/2027]
+  *Research assistent* in <u>Artificial Intelligence</u>, [07/2025 - now] \
-  I was honored to study at [PALM Lab](https://palm.seu.edu.cn/intro.html), Department of Computer Science.
-My research interests mainly focus on multimodal modals, contrastive learning and computer vision.
+  I was honored to study at [SAI](https://soai.sjtu.edu.cn/), supervised by [Prof. Liu](https://huage001.github.io/).
+My current research interests mainly focus on diffusion models for style transfer and multiple image generation, glad to contact me for reseaerch discussion.

-- **Southeast University (SEU)**, Nanjing, China
+- **Southeast University (SEU)**, Nanjing, China \
-  *Bachelor* in <u>Computer Science</u>, [09/2020 – 06/2024]
+  *Bachelor* in <u>Computer Science</u>, [09/2020 – 06/2024] \
   I was honored to study at [Chien-Shiung Wu College](https://wjx.seu.edu.cn/), which is the honor college of SEU.
-I ranked $7$-th among students who major in CS and I was fortunate to receive a recommendation for postgraduate study without needing to take the national entrance exam.
+I ranked $7$-th among students who major in CS and I was fortunate to receive a recommendation for postgraduate study.

 <!-- ### 🧑‍💻 Internships